mtmsujan/simple-variation-swatches-woo/readme.txt

 Transform standard product attribute dropdowns into interactive buttons, color swatches.
 This plugin offers a user-friendly way for customers to select product variations.

+== Description ==

+= Introduction =

+Transform boring dropdown menus into engaging color, buttons or text swatches, making it effortless for customers to select their desired product options.
+This plugin adds a touch of style while streamlining the purchasing process.